faboulaws/fakingoose/README.md

 const accountFactory = factory(accountSchema, options);
 ```

-To generate mocks without an address define options as below
+To generate mocks without an address define options as below you have to override the default factory's options:

 ```js
 const options = {